saint1729/coursera/README.md

       2. Course: Design Patterns (Financial Aid approved.
 Currently undertaking the course.)

 5) Specialization: Big Data for Data Engineers Specialization
-      1. Course: Big Data Essentials: HDFS, MapReduce and Spark RDD (Waiting for financial aid to be approved).
+      1. Course: Big Data Essentials: HDFS, MapReduce and Spark RDD (Waiting for financial aid to be approved.
+Started auditing the course and currently in 2nd week).